ryanmcdermott/clean-code-javascript/README.md

 ## **Functions**
 ### Limit the amount of function parameters (2 or less)
-Use an object if you are finding yourself needing a lot of parameters
+Use an object if you are finding yourself needing a lot of parameters.

 **Bad:**
 ```javascript